bacota-github/scarm/README.md

 # Scarm (Scala Relational Mapping)

 Scarm is a library for using Doobie to conveniently store and retrieve case classes in a relational database.
+It's more like an ORM than most Scala database libraries I've come across, but it does not use mutable objects, lazy loading, or any of the other unfunctional properties of JPA.

-It's goals are
+My goals with Scarm are

 1. Automatic SQL generation.
 2. As much static type checking as possible.